Bmaina/dofa-eurosat-segmentation/README.md

 ## 🌍 What Is This Project?

-This project trains an AI model to look at satellite images and automatically identify what type of land is in each pixel — whether it is a forest, a river, a highway, farmland, or a city.
+This project trains an AI model to look at satellite images and automatically identify what type of land is in each pixel, whether it is a forest, a river, a highway, farmland, or a city.
 This is called **semantic segmentation**, giving every pixel in an image a meaningful label.

 Imagine looking at a satellite photo of the Earth from space.
 To a human, it is obvious which parts are forests, which are rivers, and which are cities.
 But teaching a computer to do this automatically at scale, across entire countries, updated every few days, is one of the most powerful capabilities in modern GeoAI.